-Hortulus Farm Garden & Nursery, a 100-acre, 18th-century farmstead in Wrightstown, PA, was created and is owned by garden and event designer Renny Reynolds and garden writer Jack Staub.
+Hortulus Farm Garden and Nursery, a 100-acre, 18th-century farmstead in Wrightstown, PA, was created and is owned by garden and event designer Renny Reynolds and garden writer Jack Staub.
 Hortulus has been called "a garden of world-class charm" and "one of Pennsylvania's secret treasures."
 Designed and restored as a public space in historic Bucks County, the property boasts 24 distinct formal gardens connected by a network of trails running through a wide range of unusual and native perennial plants.
 The farm’s specialty nursery offers rare and unusual plants in every category and is a destination for serious gardeners from across the nation.
 In 2008, the Hortulus Farm Foundation was founded to enable the property to continue as a public garden and horticultural study center in perpetuity.

 Hortulus Farm is designated an affiliate garden in the Garden Conservancy's preservation program, an extension of an already strong working relationship between the two organizations for more than ten years.

 The Hortulus Farm Foundation is founded as a 501(c)(3) nonprofit organization.

 The Hortulus Farm Museum is founded as a public showplace for the owners' collection of Bucks County Impressionist paintings, as well as other notable artifacts and collections.

 The Isaiah Warner homestead is added to the U.S. Register of Historic Places.

 The Garden Conservancy's Open Days program welcomes Hortulus Farm into our nationwide program of sharing outstanding private gardens with the public.

 Renny Reynolds and Jack Staub buy the property which, over time, has been reduced to only 15 acres.
 They begin to resuscitate the farm, initiate the gardens, and acquire 100 of the original 300 acres.